AI cameras are simply cameras that use AI programs to wisely deal with images and videos. Computational photography is usually the core of an AI.

 That’s all good to know, but what’s the big deal with AI cameras?
 Well, these advanced cameras help to save time by smartly performing the requisite image processing/enhancement in real time, which would otherwise require hours of toiling with the image on Photoshop or Lighthouse—commercial-grade image editing software.

 I’m not trying to promote Pixel, but Google Pixel 3 is said to have one of the best camera phones on the market.
 And the astonishing fact is that it has only a single camera, not the dual camera, which has become standard for flagship phones.
 Yet it still boasts one of the best cameras.
 Where does this camera power come from?
 No prize for guessing, it’s because of the AI tech in the phone!
-Google has an enormous amount of data that has been accumulated over the years and artificial intelligence is partially dependent on the quantity of data.
+Google has an enormous amount of data that has been accumulated over the years and artificial intelligence is dependent on the quantity of data.
 Google is miles ahead of its competitors, given its vast ocean of user data.
-This data helps the tech giant develop accurate computational algorithms that give the camera a superpower that other phones only get when supplemented with additional hardware—a lens in the case of a smartphone camera.
+This data helps the tech giant develop accurate computational algorithms that makes camera superpowerful; something other phones can only become when supplemented with additional hardware i.e., multiple camera lenses, specialized sensors etc.

 Google Pixel uses a sophisticated AI technology that easily makes up for the smartphone’s lack of a dual lens.
 Its camera is not only able to produce the bokeh effect, but can also do some optical zooming.
 Although many smartphone cameras give the bokeh effect without additional lenses, being able to emulate an optical zoom without hardware is truly incredible.

-I’ve talked a lot about AI-powered smartphone cameras, but even security cameras can benefit from AI.
-In fact, a company called Athena Security has developed AI for cameras to spot guns and notify higher authorities.
+I’ve talked a lot about AI-powered smartphone cameras, but even security cameras can benefit from AI too.
+In fact, a company called Athena Security has developed AI for cameras to spot guns and notify law enforcing authorities.
 The US is witnessing a rising number of gun shootings, making this technology incredibly important.
 So far in 2018, more than 200 mass shootings have taken place across the country.
 This is where AI could help the police nab a gunman before he can launch an attack.

 To conclude, AI is changing the way that cameras function.
 Whether it’s recognizing the authorized owner of a device, capturing vivid portrait photos or detecting a gunman’s intention before his any violence can be committed—AI-boosted cameras can serve many purposes without requiring the addition of many hardware components.